-No, but it will save you a ton of time and help you write in accordance with SEO best practices.
+No. But it will save you a ton of time and help you write per SEO best practices.

-Surfer SEO is a solid and affordable tool for people looking to boost existing rankings and create higher ranking content.
-It’s especially useful for less experienced people new to optimizing for SEO and reviewers give it 5 stars on G2.
+Surfer SEO is a solid and affordable tool for people looking to boost existing rankings and create higher-ranking content.
+It’s especially useful for less experienced people new to optimizing for SEO, and reviewers give it 4.8 out of 5 stars on G2.

-In my opinion, the speed and insights you gain from Surfer will far offset the price of the tool.
-Write one blog post that makes you $50/month and it’s paid for.
+However, the speed and insights you gain from Surfer will far offset the tool’s price.
+Write one blog post that makes you $50/month, and it’s paid for.